By the Punch Up Collective

 October 1, 2018: Police charged Sergeant Aasim Ansari with sexual assault.
 The charges allege Ansari was on duty in the area of a residence for people from Nunavut who are in Ottawa for medical treatment when the assault occurred.(20)

-This timeline is part of a more in-depth article Punch Up Collective is putting together on the Ottawa Police Services.
-It will be available soon on their website: http://punchupcollective.tumblr.com/
+This timeline is a prelude to a more in-depth article Punch Up Collective put together on the Ottawa Police Services, which is now available here:

 1. Upton, Sean.
 “Manotick OPP officer faces charge in shooting.”
 Ottawa Citizen, 21 November 1989. www.newspapers.com/image/463698167/?terms=earl%2Bedwards

 2. Abraham, Carolyn.
 “Anatomy of a botched drug bust: The shooting of Vincent Gardner.”
 Ottawa Citizen, 13 February 1993. www.newspapers.com/image/464633270/?terms=vincent%2Bgardner

 3. Kainz, Alana.
 “Policy probe brutality claim in man’s death.”
 Ottawa Citizen, 28 March 1994. www.newspapers.com/image/464876753/?terms=marc%2Bvalin